Should You Be Participating in Your Company’s ESPP?

 Jordan Edwards | October 15, 2018

-What is common across Employee Stock Purchase Plans is that you are allowed to defer salary for a specified period of time in order to purchase shares of company stock at a discount to Fair Market Value.
+What is common across ESPPs is that you are allowed to defer salary for a specified period of time in order to purchase shares of company stock at a discount to Fair Market Value.
 This discount is often 10% or 15%, but that varies (as does the amount you can contribute.)
 The IRS allows up to 15% of salary or $25,000, whichever is lower, to be directed to ESPP; however, your company may limit you further.

-Despite the lack of up-front tax benefits, many ESPPs are a no-brainer if you can facilitate the cash flow disruption.
-For example, Microsoft employees who do not qualify to contribute to the Deferred Compensation plan should consider participating in the program.
+Take the Microsoft Employee Benefits offering as an example.
+Microsoft employees who do not qualify to contribute to the Deferred Compensation plan should consider participating in the program.
 At Microsoft, you can defer up to 15% of your salary and let the cash build up during the course of each calendar quarter.
 At the end of the quarter, these funds purchase shares of MSFT at a 10% discount to Fair Market Value.

-For example, if you work at Microsoft and decided to defer $500 per paycheck into the ESPP, you would see $500 added into your Fidelity account each paycheck and held in cash until the end of the quarter.
+If you work at Microsoft and decided to defer $500 per paycheck into the ESPP, you would see $500 added into your Fidelity account each paycheck and held in cash until the end of the quarter.
 At the end of the quarter, you would have $3,000 to purchase MSFT stock.
 No matter what the price of MSFT does during the quarter, you will purchase $3,000 worth of shares for 90% of Fair Market Value.
 If MSFT shares were trading at $100 / share in the open market, you would buy at $90 / share.

 With the Microsoft ESPP as well as many others, you are not exposed to the price fluctuations of the underlying stock during the deferral period because you get a discount at the time of purchase.
 Many other plans do expose you to fluctuations of the underlying stock price during the deferral period, in which case it may not be as beneficial for you to participate.

-Before signing up to participate, be sure to understand how your plan works and whether it makes sense for your unique situation.
+Before signing up to participate, be sure to understand how your ESPP plan works and whether it makes sense for your unique situation.
 If you have questions, please reach out to us.
 We can help you understand how your plan works.